Robert Sterling Clark

 Robert Sterling Clark (June 25, 1877 – December 29, 1956), an heir to the Singer Sewing Machine fortune, was an American art collector, horse breeder, and philanthropist.

 Biography

 Known by his middle name, Sterling Clark served in the United States Army in the Philippines and in China during the Boxer Rebellion, where he served under General Smedley Butler.
-Butler, in 1934, claimed Clark had some connection to what Butler believed was an alleged political conspiracy in 1933 to overthrow United States President Franklin D. Roosevelt and make Butler the nation's dictator.
+Butler, in 1934, claimed Clark had some connection to the Business Plot, during which a group of rich financiers tried to overthrow United States President Franklin D. Roosevelt and make Butler the nation's dictator in 1933.

 Following his graduation from Yale University in 1899 with a degree in engineering, Clark visited Paris, France and over the years would return there frequently, eventually maintaining a residence there.
 In Paris, he met actress Francine Clary whom he married in 1919.

 He owned several residences: New York City, Cooperstown, New York, "Sunridge Farm" in Upperville, Virginia, and Paris, France.